AKoulabukhov/Percy/README.md

 let savedPost: Post = percy.first(predicate: predicate, sortDescriptors: nil)!
 ```

-Percy comes with custom CoreData stores support (like EncryptedCoreData) and Observers, which allow you to track store updates.
+Percy comes with custom CoreData stores support (e.g. EncryptedCoreData) and classes, which allow you to track store updates.

+## Changes tracking

+There are two classes allowing you to track database contents and its changes.

+### LiveList

+`LiveList` - class that stores array of `Persistable` objects.
+This list can be _filtered with NSPredicate and sorted with custom function_ if needed.
+You can use it as Data Source for `UITableView` or `UICollectionView`.

+Usage is pretty simple:
+1. Ask instance of `Percy` for a LiveList with required filter and sorting.
+2. Set `onChange` closure to perform row operations with your Table or Collection.
+3. Alternatively you can just call `reloadData()` in `LiveList.onFinish` closure.

+### ChangeObserver

+`ChangeObserver` - class which not stores objects in memory, but instead can just notify about _some object was added, updated or deleted_. `ChangeObserver` also supports filtering.
+This can be useful with non-UI modules of your app, like _notifications schedulers, synchronization mechanisms and so on_.

+Examples of using `LiveList` and `ChangeObserver` can be found in **Percy.xcworkspace**.

 ## Example